-What are the environmental factors that increase bush fire risk at Sackville North?
+- 1. List the environmental factors that increase bush fire risk at Sackville North? - 2.
+Describe TWO ways we can reduce the impact of bushfires on Sackville North?

 Post-Visit Lesson One:

 Population Growth

 Use reliable websites to source secondary data and other statistical information about population growth in Northwest Sydney and the Greater Sydney Region.
 Evaluate and summarise the data and information into 5 key points.